 On this page

 Do you want to set up a childcare organisationin the Netherlands?
-You must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK).
+You must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK, in Dutch).
 You must submit an application for this registration to your local municipality at least 10 weeks before opening your business.

 What is the register for?